 The guidelines that follow represent a risk-based approach to shoreline management.
-This approach includes mapping of shoreline vulnerability zones, assessment of risks posed by common development activities to fish habitat in mapped shoreline vulnerability zones, recommendation of activity-specific design and assessment standards where these have been developed and endorsed by DFO, BC Interior Area, Habitat Management Program (BCI HMP) staff for use on the Shuswap Lake system and recommendation of generic design and assessment standards where endorsed standards do not exist.
+This approach includes mapping of shoreline vulnerability zones, assessment of risks posed by common development activities to fish habitat in mapped shoreline vulnerability zones, recommendation of activity-specific design and assessment standards where these have been developed and endorsed by DFO, BC Interior Area, Habitat Management Program (BCI HMP) staff for use on the Mabel Lake system and recommendation of generic design and assessment standards where endorsed standards do not exist.

-2.1 Shoreline Vulnerability Zones and Sensitive Habitat Types system, the AHI ranking for an individual shoreline segment represents its current fish habitat value relative to all other shoreline segments on the Shuswap Lake system based on biophysical characteristics, riparian condition, contribution to key salmonid life history stages and existing land use impacts.
-Though rankings range from Very High to Very Low, all areas of the lake shoreline provide fish habitat and even segments of Very Low relative habitat value contribute to overall salmonid production in Shuswap, Little Shuswap and Mara lakes.
+2.1 Shoreline Vulnerability Zones and Sensitive Habitat Types

+Shoreline vulnerability zones mirror the five class relative habitat value rankings of the Aquatic habitat Index (AHI) for Mabel Lake (Schleppe, 2009c).
+Under this system, the AHI ranking for an individual shoreline segment represents its current fish habitat value relative to all other shoreline segments on Mabel Lake based on biophysical characteristics, riparian condition, contribution to key salmonid life history stages and existing land use impacts.
+Though rankings range from Very High to Very Low, all areas of the lake shoreline provide fish habitat and even segments of Very Low relative habitat value contribute to overall salmonid production in Mabel Lake and the larger Shuswap watershed.
 A key assumption of this classification system is that the vulnerability of a shoreline segment to land use impacts corresponds directly with its value as fish habitat (i.e., the risks to fish habitat are greatest in areas of greatest fish habitat value and therefore these are more vulnerable).